carlossfb/NeoParking-DDD/README.md

 ## 4. Process Discovery

-As an initial step, I decided to understand a little more about the business domain using event storming.
+As an initial step, I decided to understand a little more about the business domain using user story and event storming.
 Through the big picture, some information that was hidden in the process was made explicit.
 I continued to initially place the relevant events, organized them chronologically, associated them with actions and then with the responsible actors, and if it made sense, I also associated a reading model.

 ![Event Storming_parte1](https://github.com/carlossfb/NeoParking-DDD/blob/main/docs/graph/temporary_clients.jpg)